johnjw2007/Blended-Labs-2025-26-Even/Ex.6 Scale and Load Balance Your Architecture/README.md

 Describe step-by-step how you performed this experiment in your own words.

-1.Review Existing Architecture – Examine the previously created Amazon EC2 application setup and understand how the current infrastructure works.
+1. Review Existing Architecture – Examine the previously created Amazon EC2 application setup and understand how the current infrastructure works.
 2. Create Launch Template – Configure a launch template specifying the AMI, instance type, security group, and user data for EC2 instances.
 3. Set Up Auto Scaling Group – Create an Auto Scaling Group using the launch template and define the minimum, maximum, and desired instance capacity.
 4. Configure Application Load Balancer – Set up an AWS Application Load Balancer and create target groups to distribute incoming traffic across EC2 instances.